iai-group/arXivDigest/api/README.md

 The ArXivDigest API provides a set of endpoints for experimental recommender systems to get access to articles and user profiles, and to upload personalized recommendations for online evaluation.

-Systems must have an active API key to access the endpoints.
+Systems must have an active API key to access these endpoints.

 * [User data](#user-data)
   + [List of users](#list-of-users)